 Astronomers think that spiral galaxies with the largest galactic discs formed preferentially in protogalaxies with the highest angular momentum, although early attempts to verify this prediction using computer simulations failed.
 (More recently, simulations have been able to verify this trend.)
 Elliptical galaxies, on the other hand, are believed to be the remnants of repeated galaxy mergers, but their shapes depend on many details like the galaxies’ masses, gas content, and the collision parameters.
 As a result, these mergers need to be considered over a cumulative, cosmological context with large numbers of examples to evaluate their development from a statistical perspective.

-Reference: “The Role of Mergers and Halo Spin in Shaping Galaxy Morphology,” Vicente Rodriguez-Gomez, Laura V. Sales, Shy Genel, Annalisa Pillepich, Jolanta Zjupa, Dylan Nelson, Brendan Griffen, Paul Torrey, Gregory F. Snyder, Mark Vogelsberger, Volker Springel, Chung-Pei Ma, and Lars Hernquist, MNRAS 467, 3083, 2017.
+Reference: “The Role of Mergers and Halo Spin in Shaping Galaxy Morphology” by Vicente Rodriguez-Gomez, Laura V. Sales, Shy Genel, Annalisa Pillepich, Jolanta Zjupa, Dylan Nelson, Brendan Griffen, Paul Torrey, Gregory F. Snyder, Mark Vogelsberger, Volker Springel, Chung-Pei Ma and Lars Hernquist, 6 February 2017, MNRAS.